ckan/ckan-docker/README.md

 The base image used in the CKAN Dockerfile and Dockerfile.dev can be changed so a different DockerHub image is used eg: ckan/ckan-base:2.9.9 could be used instead of ckan/ckan-base:2.10.1

+## 14. Replacing DataPusher with XLoader

+Check out the wiki page for this:https://github.com/ckan/ckan-docker/wiki/Replacing-DataPusher-with-XLoader